BabylonJS/OldDocumentationSite/content/resources/Exporter/Maya_to_glTF.md

 Then to install gltf-pipeline, open et normal shell (cmd.exe or powershell.exe) and run the following command `npm install -g gltf-pipeline`.
 Once they are installed, check the _Use Draco compression_ option and the compression will be automatically done at the export end.

+## Double sided material

+The handling of the double sided material is mimic from babylon format.
+[Detailed explanations here](/resources/Maya#double-sided-material)

 ## Babylon material attributes

 Native materials are enhanced to have extra attributes in a dedicated node.
 A Babylon attribute node is created after the first export using the material.